 Smart keyword research will let you uncover great information about your audience — how they search, how they speak, and how they think.

 Accurate keyword research helps you optimize your website for the search engines, and it also allows you to shape your content strategy.
 So it’s vitally important that you use smart tactics to help you do your research in a fast, efficient way.

 Hopefully at this point, you’ve conducted some initial discovery sessions using the steps in my previous post on keyword research.
-You’ve chosen some initial keywords to look into, started to examine particular characteristics of those keywords in search stats, and you’ve started a list of closely related words and phrases that you can add to your initial list of target keywords.
+You’ve chosen some initial keywords to look into, started to examine particular characteristics of those keywords in search stats, and you’ve started a list of low competition keywords that you can add to your initial list of target keywords.

 Now, we need to take this process one step further.

 Once you’re done with your initial keyword research, you’ll need to dig a little further in your investigations.
-You’ll want to see whether a phrase is trending up or down (over a certain period of time) and how your phrases are being discussed in social media communities.
+You’ll want to see whether a potential keyword for digital marketing is trending up or down (over a certain period of time) and how your phrases are being discussed in social media communities.

 This post covers the second half of my No-Stress Keyword Research System, including tips on searching for trends, looking at social media conversations, and discovering which of your competitors are ranking well for your targeted keywords.

 Tools for spotting keyword trends